Soba101/expensetrack/README.md

 ExpenseTrack is a comprehensive mobile expense tracking application that helps you easily log, manage, and analyze your expenses through an intuitive interface.
 The app features receipt capture, automated processing, and intelligent insights to make expense tracking effortless and insightful.

-## 🎉 Major Milestone: Production-Ready Application!
+## 🎉 Major Milestone: Production-Ready Application with Modern UI!

-**Overall Progress: ~75% Complete - Comprehensive Functionality**
+**Overall Progress: ~80% Complete - Comprehensive Functionality with Tamagui UI**

 ### ✅ **What's Fully Working Now:**
 - **Complete User Experience**: From registration to expense management
-- **Beautiful Dashboard**: All components functional with real-time data
+- **Beautiful Modern Dashboard**: All components functional with real-time data and Tamagui UI
 - **Receipt Upload & Processing**: Full image handling and form integration
 - **Expense Management**: Complete CRUD operations with search and filtering
 - **Settings System**: Functional dark mode and organized preferences
 - **Backend Integration**: All services and API endpoints operational
-- **Modern UI/UX**: Apple-style design with responsive layout
+- **Modern Tamagui UI/UX**: Apple-style design with responsive layout and performance optimizations

 ### 🚀 **Current User Capabilities:**
 1. **Register and Login** with secure authentication